 We expect the economic recovery to be gradual and uneven.
 Considering the severity of the recession we are coming out of, it's not surprising we are hitting a few bumps, said Ryan Sweet, an economist at Moody's Economy.com in West Chester, Pennsylvania.

-U.S. stocks were flat as weak demand for energy offset news of solid February retail sales.
-Prices for shorter-dated U.S. Treasury debt fell on the weekly claims report, while the dollar rose broadly.
+Stocks ended higher as the weak housing report was offset by the jobless claims data and solid February retail sales.
+Prices for shorter-dated Treasury debt fell, while the dollar rose broadly.

 U.S. retailers posted their strongest monthly sales performance last month since before the start of the recession in December 2007 as leaner inventories allowed for more sales at full price.
 This should bode well for overall retail sales in February.